-To apply you should:
+To apply you should submit the following:

-- Please let us know of your intention to apply for a programme grant by emailing us at researchgrants@musculardystrophyuk.org.
-Whilst it is not imperative that you get in touch, we are happy to meet with you to discuss the remit of the grant scheme and to ensure that your plans aligns with the call. - 2.
-Submit an application using our online application form, by 3pm on Thursday 3October 2024. - 3.
-Submit a Letter of Support from your Dean of Research (or equivalent) in your application.
-See later for details of what we expect to see included in this letter. - 4.
-Send us a signed copy of the scientific application by email to researchgrants@musculardystrophyuk.org, which can arrive up to three weeks after the submission deadline. - a.
+- An application using our online application form, by 3pm on Wednesday 15 January 2025. - 2.
+A signed copy of the scientific application by email to researchgrants@musculardystrophyuk.org, which can arrive up to three weeks after the submission deadline. - a.
 We prefer that you scan wet signatures, but we understand that this is not always possible and will accept electronic signatures when necessary. - b.
-If the size of the scanned document is problematic, we will accept the signature page only provided you annotate the page with the grant reference.
+If the size of the scanned document is problematic, we will accept the signature page only, provided you annotate the page with the grant reference

-Applications will not be accepted after the submission deadline.
+Applications will not be accepted after the stated deadline.